 Experienced Family Law Attorneys providing counsel in Child Support Cases in Westfield, Elizabeth, Union, Linden, and the greater Union County area

 Child Support in the New Jersey area is a topic associated with Child Custody and Post-Divorce Proceedings that keeps surfacing and can be sometimes misunderstood.
 When this is broken down even further into what is included, more confusion may arise.
 However, aspects like which party has monetary legal obligations to how it is measured are all factors that do not have to be as complicated as one might think.
 New Jersey has a method to regulate the amount of child support to be paid.
 This is called the “Income Shares Model,” and the results of which determine the percentage of costs that each party should pay.

 As the model is administrated by a complex set of calculations and relative estimations that are used to determine the amount to be paid by each parent, it is critical to consult with a knowledgeable family law attorney.

 Attorney Edward S. Cooper has guided countless clients through child support proceedings in his nearly 25 years of practice as a New Jersey family law attorney.
 His experience with a vast array of child custody and support issues allows him to provide the best possible representation to his clients as they seek to ensure that their children have the lives they deserve.
 To discuss your unique needs and situation with Mr. Cooper, contact him at 908-481-4625.
-Initial consultations are always provided free of charge.

 Direct costs of NJ Child Support Edward S. Cooper Child Support Attorneys